Arthur-Milchior/anki-merge-notes/config.md

 The options are:

-* Delete original cards -- if True, the original cards are deleted.
+* Delete original cards: if True, the original cards are deleted.
-* When identical keep a single field -- if two merged cards have the same value in both field, don't concatenate those values.
+* When identical keep a single field: if two merged cards have the same value in both field, don't concatenate those values.